BEYOND GAMING

 It’s a field exploding with opportunity.

-The worldwide esports audience is massive, at 532 million, and there are more than 8 million active streamers on Twitch.
-Discord has over 150 million active monthly users and 390 million registered accounts and is valued at $15 billion.
+The worldwide esports audience is massive, at over 640 million, and over 240 million active monthly users are on Twitch.
+Discord has over 614 million registered accounts and is valued at $15 billion.

 Shenandoah’s esports team competes through the National Association of Collegiate Esports (NACE) and the National Esports Collegiate Conference (NECC), with over 40 varsity team members playing eight esports titles against players at colleges and universities across the U.S. and Canada.
 The team’s on-campus home is in the Esports Arena adjacent to Hazel-Pruitt Armory and has a private varsity practice space in Halpin-Harrison Hall.
 Shenandoah has one of the first esports arenas on the East Coast and the first collegiate, spectator esports arena in Virginia!
 The competitive team and students in the degree programs work hand-in-hand, allowing both groups to have the best esport experience possible, which will help them in college and long after.

-Shenandoah University now has a varsity esports program, and plays teams from around the country as a member of the National Association of Collegiate Esports.
-Find out what games Shenandoah’s teams are playing, who they’re playing, and how esports is making inroads within academia.
+Shenandoah Esports varsity teams compete against teams from around the country as a member of the National Association of Collegiate Esports.

 We’re ready to pick up the controller and play.